1. Home

 You do not need attestation if your child:

-• is 14 years old or older and is therefore able to consent to treatment;
+• is 14 years old or older because he can consent to treatment;

 • needs urgent care or care required by his or her state of health, for example following a serious injury.